Tanzania and Kenya Safari Planning Guide

 1. How long should I plan for a safari in Tanzania and Kenya?

-A typical safari lasts between 7 to 14 days, depending on the number of destinations and activities you want to include.
+A typical safari lasts 7 to 14 days, depending on your itinerary and preferred activities.

 2. Is it safe to travel in Tanzania and Kenya?